Week One: July 9th-15th, 2023

 Camp Activities

-Enjoy your day by participating in our diverse workshop offerings, hiking a redwood sheltered trail, playing music, singing (on key or off), meeting new friends and visiting old friends, sunbathing on the river, reading a book, or doing whatever suits you most.
-Campers are encouraged to bring their musical instruments.
+Enjoy your day by participating in our diverse workshop offerings, hiking a redwood sheltered trail, playing musical instrument, singing, meeting new friends and visiting old friends, sunbathing on the river, reading a book, or doing whatever suits you most.

 Wednesday is out-of-camp-day.
 You can enjoy the day exploring the beautiful village of Mendocino and its coastal beaches, or visiting the botanical gardens or nearby Fort Bragg.
-Self-prepared bag lunches are available.
+Campers often lead hikes or stay-cations at the local Woodlands beach spots.

-Special activities will be provided for our younger campers on Monday, Tuesday, Thursday and Friday.
-Volunteer staff members organize crafts, games and other diversions that will provide kids ages 0 to 12 multiple opportunities for out-door fun in a safe environment.
+Special activities will be provided for our younger campers aged 5-12 on Monday, Tuesday, Thursday and Friday as well.
+Volunteer staff members organize crafts, games, recreation activities and other diversions that will provide kids multiple opportunities for out-door fun in a safe environment.
+Meet staff under the Redwood Canopy outside the dining hall at the start and end of programming for hand off.

 Lodging